Trips & Tours

 We ask parents who can afford it to contribute to the cost of our tours, but always aim to raise money in other ways so that no young person is prevented from coming for financial reasons.

-Forthcoming Trips & Tours
+Upcoming Trips & Tours

 Residency at Winchester Cathedral